-Output (MEQ) = Productivity Rate Input (Number of Labor Hours) (MPLH)
+Output (MEQ) = Productivity Rate (MPLH)

 The "output" equals the total MEQs.
 The "input" equals the total labor hours used.
 The MEQs are divided by the labor hours.
 New Elementary School is staffed with 21 labor hours.
 Their productivity rate is arrived at by dividing the 320.0 MEQs by 21 labor hours.